Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Additional Experiments on Role of Symbols

 \subsection{Additional Experiments for \sports}

 {\cfprompt{switched\_order}\xspace} {\cfprompt{symb\_abs\_sport}\xspace} {\cfprompt{symb\_abs\_per\_spo}\xspace} {\cfprompt{symb\_abs\_all}\xspace}

-\niparagraph{Abstracting out the hidden symbol.} \Cref{tab:symbols} shows that replacing \textsc{person} and \textsc{activity} has negligible impact on the accuracy.
-However, we find that abstracting out the sport abstract drops the performance to below \direct levels~(\Cref{tab:sportsadditionalexamples}).
-What explains such discrepancy?
+\niparagraph{Abstracting out the hidden symbol.} \Cref{tab:symbols_detailed} shows that replacing \textsc{person} and \textsc{activity} has negligible impact on the accuracy.
+However, abstracting out the sports abstract drops the performance below \direct levels~(\Cref{tab:sportsadditionalexamples}).
+What explains such a discrepancy?
 Note that both \textsc{person} and \textsc{activity} are already present in the question, and are copied in the thought.
-Thus, replacing them even with the abstract tokens does not harm the performance, as the pattern of extraction is retained.
+Thus, replacing them even with abstract tokens does not harm the performance, as the extraction pattern is retained.
 On the other hand, the \textsc{sport} is not present in the question, and has to be extracted.
-Consider a question: \textit{Is the following sentence plausible? ``Norman Powell committed a blocking foul.''} For abstracted sport prompt, the model generates: \textit{Norman Powell is a SPORT1 player.
+Consider a question: \textit{Is the following sentence plausible? ``Norman Powell committed a blocking foul.''} For abstracted sports prompts, the model generates \textit{Norman Powell is a SPORT1 player.
 Committing a blocking foul is part of SPORT2.
 So the answer is no.} Whereas for the abstract person or the activity prompt, the model correctly infers the pattern (\ie copy the person or the activity, and generate the corresponding sport) and generates: \textit{Norman Powell is a basketball player.
 Being a blocking foul is part of basketball.
-So the answer is yes.} This example also clearly drives the notion of symbiosis: only generating the right pattern, or only have the right text.
+So the answer is yes.} This example also clearly drives the notion of symbiosis: only generating the right pattern or only having the right text.
 Both are required for effective \cotp.

-\niparagraph{Cases where patterns help.} As empirical results show, combining patterns with language brings out their true potential.
-However, our analysis uncovers interesting reasons for superiority of patterns only, for the small number of cases.
-Interestingly, we found a small number of cases where forcing the model to generate \textit{some text} lead to errors.
-Primarily, they were caused by the model trying to make erroneous connections.
+\niparagraph{Cases where patterns help.} As empirical results show, combining patterns with language reveals their true potential.
+However, our analysis uncovers interesting reasons for the superiority of patterns only, for the small number of cases.
+Interestingly, we found a few cases where forcing the model to generate \textit{some text} leads to errors.
+Primarily, they were caused by the model trying to make faulty connections.
 Detailed examples are located in \Cref{tab:only_patterns_are_better_rare_cases}.